Lund jet images from generative and cycle-consistent adversarial networks

-where we defined $p_z(z)$ as a prior on input noise variables.
-Thus $D$ is trained in order to maximise the probability of correctly distinguishing the training examples and the samples from $G$, while the latter is trained to minimise $\log(1-D(G(z)))$.
-The generator's distribution $p_g$ optimises equation~(\ref{eq:gan-minmax}) when $p_g=p_\text{data}$, so that the generator learns how to generate new samples from $z$.
+where we defined $p_z(z)$ as a prior on input noise variables, and $a$, $b$ and $c$ are the labels for the fake, real and presumed fake data respectively.
+Thus $D$ is trained in order to maximise the probability of correctly distinguishing the training examples and the samples from $G$, following equation~(\ref{eq:gan-minD}), while the latter is trained to minimise equation~(\ref{eq:gan-minG}).
+The generator's distribution $p_g$ optimises equation~(\ref{eq:gan-minG}) when $p_g=p_\text{data}$, so that the generator learns how to generate new samples from $z$.

-In practice, we found improved performance when using a Least Square Generative Adversarial Network (LSGAN)~\cite{DBLP:journals/corr/MaoLXLW16}, a specific class of GAN which uses a least squares loss function for the discriminator.
 The main advantage of the LSGAN over the original GAN framework is a more stable training process, due to an absence of vanishing gradients.
 In addition, we include a minibatch discrimination layer~\cite{DBLP:journals/corr/SalimansGZCRC16} to avoid collapse of the generator.

 The LSGAN is trained on the full sample of QCD Lund jet images.
 In order to overcome the limitation of GANs due to the sparse and discrete nature of Lund images, we will use a probabilistic interpretation of the Lund images to train the model.
 To this end, we will first re-sample our initial data set into batches of $n_\text{avg}$ and create a new set of 500k images, each consisting of the average of $n_\text{avg}$ initial input images, as shown in figure~\ref{fig:navg-img}.
 These images can be reinterpreted as physical events through a random sampling, where the pixel value is interpreted as the probability that the pixel is activated.
 The $n_\text{avg}$ value is a parameter of the model, with a large value leading to increased variance in the generated images compared to the reference sample, while for too low values the model performs poorly due to the sparsity and discreteness of the data.
 A further data preprocessing step before training the LSGAN consists in rescaling the pixel intensities to be in the $[-1,1]$ range, and masking entries outside of the kinematic limit of the Lund plane.
 The images are then whitened using zero-phase components analysis (ZCA) whitening~\cite{BELL19973327}.